 We are a global medical technology company focused on developing and commercializing innovative and proprietary orthobiologic products for the treatment of patients suffering from a broad array of musculoskeletal conditions.
 Our products address the growing need for clinically effective, cost efficient and minimally invasive solutions that enhance the body's natural healing processes.
-For the year ended December 31, 2015, we generated \$253.7 million of net sales.
+For the year ended December 31, 2015 and the three months ended April 2, 2016, we generated \$253.7 million and \$65.4 million of net sales, respectively.
 We operate our business through four reportable segments: Active Healing Therapies-U.S., Active Healing Therapies-International, Surgical and BMP.

 - Active Healing Therapies-U.S. and International.
 Our Active Healing Therapies segments offer two types of non-surgical products: our market-leading, non-invasive Exogen system for long bone stimulation for fracture healing and hyaluronic acid, or HA, viscosupplementation therapies for osteoarthritis pain relief.
-Our Exogen system is a premarket approved, or PMA, product that offers significant advantages over competitors' long bone stimulation systems, including ease of use, superior clinical efficacy and a broader label that is the only label for a long bone growth stimulator for certain fresh fractures.
+Our Exogen system is a U.S. Food and Drug Administration premarket approved, or PMA, product that offers significant advantages over competitors' long bone stimulation systems, including ease of use, superior clinical efficacy based on a comparison of available data and a broader label that is the only label for a long bone growth stimulator for certain fresh fractures.
 Our two PMA approved HA viscosupplementation therapies are: Supartz FX, a five injection therapy, which we market in the United States, and GelSyn-3, a three injection therapy, which we expect to launch in the United States in the second half of 2016.
 We also market Durolane, a single injection therapy, outside the United States and own certain related assets. - Surgical.
-Our Surgical segment offers a broad portfolio of advanced bone graft substitutes in the United States that are designed to improve bone fusion rates following spinal fusion and other orthopedic surgeries.
+Our Surgical segment offers a portfolio of advanced bone graft substitutes with 510(k) clearance or regulated as HCT/Ps in the United States that are designed to improve bone fusion rates following spinal fusion and other orthopedic surgeries.
 These products include our OsteoAMP allogeneic growth factor, a range of bioactive synthetics, a collagen ceramic matrix, a demineralized bone matrix, or DBM, and allograft comprising demineralized cancellous bone in different preparations.
 Our development pipeline includes additional bone graft substitutes. - BMP.
 Our BMP segment is comprised of proprietary next-generation BMP.
 Our next-generation BMP product candidates are designed to offer at least equivalent efficacy at a lower dose administration and provide a better-controlled release to address the safety concerns associated with Infuse, the current market-leading bone graft.
+Our pre-clinical data are based on animal models, including non-human primate studies, which may not be indicative of results that we will experience in clinical trials with human subjects.